 The thick forest here is teeming with birds, some of which we’ve never seen before.
 Simply watch and listen to the forest waking up.

-And it’s moment like these, even in the high season, where you create your own unique Patagonian memories and have the place all for you.
+And it’s moments like these, even in the high season, where you create unique Patagonian memories and have the place all for you.

 Lakes Falkner and Villarino